DrDoofus-MD-PhD-DDS/hoot-faq/ShuffleDAO.md

 ShuffleMint is a generative art creation utility and contract deployment system that comes with a hands on team ready to assist your NFT project as much or as little as you require.
 For more information, see the ShuffleMint FAQ.

 ## What are MINTs?
 MINTs are the native token of ShuffleDAO.
-MINTs are a free-floating token (not pegged in value to another token) that are backed by ETH at a ratio of most 1 million MINTs per ETH, meaning that for every one million MINTs, there is at least 1 ETH in the DAO treasury.
+MINTs are a free-floating token (not pegged in value to another token) that are backed by ETH at a ratio of at most 1 million MINTs per ETH, meaning that for every one million MINTs, there is at least 1 ETH in the DAO treasury.
 The value of the MINT can rise relative to ETH, but more MINTs are never created without backing revenue of at least 1 ETH per one million.
 MINTs, or some derivative such as wrapped MINTs, will not only be part of the incentives for partner projects to reward their NFT communities, but will also be rewarded for staking CryptoHoots, purchasing bonds and buying auction NFTs.

 ## How will the DAO bring in revenue?
 ShuffleDAO has several revenue streams: